 “Then he hung up!”
 Wilson-Cairns told Refinery29 during a recent phone interview.
 Undeterred, she showed up on Mendes’ doorstep with ideas and some history books, and the two got to work.
 “I had my dream job, and I knew it was going to be very, very difficult,” she said.

 Nearly two years later, she has a co-writing credit on 1917, a World War I epic about two British soldiers, Blake (Dean Charles Chapman, aka Tommen Baratheon) and Schofield (George McKay), tasked with delivering a letter that might alter the course of the conflict.
-It’s a war movie, alright, and one that might just earn Wilson-Cairns an Oscar nomination come January 13.
-1917 has already been nominated for three Golden Globes, including Best Motion Picture: Drama, Best Director and Best Original Score.
+It’s a war movie, alright, and one that earned Wilson-Cairns her first Academy Award nomination.
+(1917 is nominated for nine Academy Awards, including Best Picture, Best Director and Best Original Screenplay.)